- Swedish druggist, Dr Karl Wilhelm discovers glycerine.

-- Hirestra Laboratories, Inc. introduces Endocreme containing estradiol.
+- Hirestra Laboratories, Inc. begins selling Endocreme containing the hormone estradiol.

-- Pond’s Extract introduces Vitamin A into its skin creams.
+- Pond’s Extract adds vitamin A to its skin creams.

-- Wings Products introduce Hollywood Wings; medicated pink tabs shaped like wings to be applied to facial frowns and wrinkles.
+- Wings Products introduces Hollywood Wings, medicated pink tabs shaped like wings to be applied to facial frowns and wrinkles.

 - Food, Drug and Cosmetics Act passed (U.S.).

-- The FDA seizes Lash Lure and Magic-Di-Stik.
+- The U.S. Food & Drug Administration (FDA) seizes Lash Lure and Magic-Di-Stik.

-- Courtley Ltd. introduces the Courtley of high-grade men’s toiletries.
+- Courtley Ltd. introduces the Courtley line of men’s toiletries.

-- Diadermine (the largest selling French facial cleanser) is introduced into the U.S.
+- Diadermine (the largest selling French facial cleanser) launched in the U.S.

-- Dorothy Gray adds vitamin A to their emollient creams.
+- Dorothy Gray Portrait Face Power debuts; and adds vitamin A to its emollient creams.

-- Jacqueline Cochran markets her own line of cosmetics.
+- Jacqueline Cochran brings out her own line of cosmetics.

 - Lancôme introduces Rose de France lipstick.

-- FDA tells U.S. cosmetic firms to stop using terms like ‘Skin Food’, ‘Tonic Food’, ‘Tissue tonic’, or similar which imply that the skin will be nourished.
+- The U.S. Food & Drug Administration (FDA) tells cosmetic firms to stop using terms like ‘Skin Food’, ‘Tonic Food’, ‘Tissue tonic’, or similar which imply that the skin will be nourished.